angkoulouras/15.S60_2024/6_advanced_optimization/README.md

      If installed properly, it will output nothing.

-If you have any issue during the installation phase, please contact `zikai@mit.edu` or `seanlo@mit.edu`.
+If you have any issue during the installation phase, please contact `zikai@mit.edu` or `seanlo@mit.edu`. **Please note that although it is a pre-assignment, you do not need to submit anything on Canvas and it is not going to be graded either.**